ryebread9001/Web-App-Cards/README.md

 This project was an attempt to create a web app that could allow for a proper high score table for my JavaScript game.
 I ended up deciding to use nodejs with express to handle the server.
 It was a learning experience to create a backend and frontend that interfaced with each other.

+The actual game is quite simple.
+I created a script that simulates drawing from a deck of cards.
+Each card adds to your total score however some cards may double or completely wipe out your score.
+It's up to the player when they want to "stay" and submit their score.
+You can always continue playing while running the risk of being set back to 0.

 This game and project is available for view at http://lyssie.org
 <sub><sup>the server has crashed on my before so I can't guaruntee it will be working 24/7</sup></sub>